-"He shouldn't be hard to miss, he's a short guy with glasses and a green coat."
+"He shouldn't be hard to miss; he's a short guy with glasses and a green coat."
 Marjoram explained, "Try checking out by the garage, now that I think about it he did mention something he had to do around there."
 Vanilla nodded and headed for a set of steps across from where he and Connie stood.

-"There's a guard over there, but I don't' think he saw us."
+"There's a guard over there, but I don't think he saw us."
 The short boy said, letting go of Vanilla, who peered around the corner to see a man in a similar attire to the bandit from earlier.
-He was standing next to a ladder which lead down to a series of scaffolding built into the side of the mountain.
+He was standing next to a ladder that lead down to a series of scaffolding built into the side of the mountain.
 It seemed like he had not noticed the brief scuffle between the two boys.

-"What's he guarding?..."
+"What's he guarding?"
 The little man thought aloud, seemingly ignoring Vanilla.

 "You're Basil, right?"
 Vanilla asked again, causing the youth to turn and look at him with surprise.

 "Yes.
 But who are you and how do you know my name?"
 He asked, eyeing Vanilla with a suspicious look.

 "I'm Vanilla, a friend of Connie's.
 She and Marjoram are looking for you."
 Vanilla said, and Basil slapped his face realization.